In no particular order, meet examples of successful 21st century business leaders who are making/made dramatic impact in business and leadership.

 Allan Gray, South African, Founder, Allan Gray and one of the business leaders who made impact in the business world

 As mythical and mysterious as he is reclusive, Allan Gray, 74, is the founder of Allan Gray Limited.
 Allan Gray Limited is the largest privately owned investment management firm in Southern Africa.
 The Harvard-trained money manager founded the firm as a one-man company in Cape Town in 1973.
 He pioneered performance related investment management fees in Southern Africa.
 Today, Allan Gray manages over $10 billion in investors funds.
-Gray is also the founder of Orbis Group, a Bermuda-based group of Mutual Funds and one of Africa’s most generous philanthropists.
+Gray is also the founder of Orbis Group, a Bermuda-based group of Mutual Funds.
+Gray is also one of Africa’s most generous philanthropists.
 In 2007 he endowed his Allan Gray Orbis Foundation with one of the largest gifts in South African history.
 The foundation offers full high school scholarships to South African students to cover tuition, hostel fees and living expenses.

 Mo Ibrahim, Sudanese, Founder of Celtel and one of the business leaders who made impact